What is Conversation Intelligence?

 Yes.
 Conversation intelligence platforms record and analyze both inbound and outbound calls, whether from SDR prospecting, AE demos, or customer success check-ins.

-Leading platforms offer native integrations with Salesforce, HubSpot, and other major CRMs that automatically sync transcripts, insights, and action items to contact and opportunity records without manual data entry.
+Most platforms offer native integrations with Salesforce, HubSpot, and tools like Outreach or Salesloft.
+Call summaries, action items, and insights sync automatically to contact and opportunity records without manual work.